Special moment | Brother and sister reunite in person after 3 months apart

-CHARLESTON,W.Va.(WSAZ).
 Jim Smallridge visits Eastbrook Center in Charleston multiple times a week to see Carla Smallridge, his sister.
 On March 11, they were separated from one another due to COVID-19.

-Jim Smallridge visits Eastbrook Center in Charleston multiple times a week to see Carla Smallridge, his sister.
-On March 11, they were separated from one another due to COVID-19.
-Three months later, they were reunited in person.

 Three months later, they were reunited in person.